JohannesTheo/multi_object_datasets_torch/README.md

 }
 ```

+The *howpublished* url is updated and links to this repository.

 ## How it works & difference to the tf version

 The datasets are implemented as torch [VisionDataset](https://pytorch.org/vision/stable/generated/torchvision.datasets.VisionDataset.html#torchvision.datasets.VisionDataset).
 Therefore, they are as easy to use as other [built-in datasets](https://pytorch.org/vision/stable/datasets.html) in PyTorch.
-We automated the download process of the tfrecord files as described in the original repository (using gsutil).
-These files are then converted to hdf5 to eliminate tensorflow as a dependency after this step. **Note that we convert the channel format of `'image'` and `'mask'` from `HxWxC` to `CxHxW`**.
+We automated the download process of the tfrecord files (using gsutil as described in the original repository).
+These files are then converted to hdf5 to eliminate tensorflow as a dependency after this step.

+**Note that we convert the channel format of `'image'` and `'mask'` from `HxWxC` to `CxHxW`**.
 Apart from this change, data is identical to the source tfrecord files!

-There exist two notable alternatives to our implementation.
-They are slightly more complicated to use if you are only interested in the datasets but provide additional code to train some really cool models, if this is what you are looking for:
+There exist two notable alternatives to our implementation:

 1. [Object-Centric Library](https://github.com/addtt/object-centric-library)
 2. [Genesis and Genesis-V2](https://github.com/applied-ai-lab/genesis)

+If you are only interested in the datasets, they are slightly more complicated to use BUT, they provide additional code to train some really cool models if this is what you are looking for.

 ## Installation